Research Results

 • Joint Research Paper

-A press release on the research results of Prof. Tomoko Yoshida's group and Sakai Chemical Industry Co., Ltd. has been issued
+A press release announcing the joint research findings of Prof. Tomoko Yoshida's group and Sakai Chemical Industry Co., Ltd. has been issued.

-This article was published on the online page of a chemical journal published by the Royal Society of Chemistry (RSC) on March 12, 2020 (Japan time).
+This article was published on the online page of the Journal of Materials Chemistry A, a journal of the Royal Society of Chemistry (RSC) on March 12, 2020 (Japan time).

 Research Background

-*1: A method of synthesizing materials by heating a solvent.
+*1: A method for synthesizing materials through solvent heating reactions.

 Outline of Research

-*2: An organic compound that mixes with water and alcohol at will.
-It is widely used in chemical synthesis.
+*2: An organic compound that is miscible with both water and alcohol, and is widely used in chemical synthesis.

 20200317_yoshida